olitrussle/blog/_posts/2017-06-02-your-filename.md

 ## Remortgaging
 There’s no such thing as a ‘remortgage mortgage’ - instead, remortgaging is the process of switching your mortgage to take advantage of a more competitive rate, especially if you’re paying your lender’s [Standard Variable Rate (SVR)](https://trussle.com/blog/what-is-a-standard-variable-rate).
-Over 3 million UK homeowners currently have a SVR mortgage, paying an average of £4,900 per year more than they’d be if they switched to a market leading rate.
+Over 3 million UK homeowners currently have a SVR mortgage, paying more per year than they’d be if they switched to a market leading rate.

 ## What kinds of mortgage can I get through Trussle?